StephenClearyApps/DotNetApis/doc/services.md

 ## Azure Storage

-All of the persistent storage lives in Azure Blobs and Azure Queues.
+All of the persistent application data storage lives in Azure Blobs and Azure Tables.

+A second Azure Storage account is also used for Azure Functions to store data in Azure Queues.